smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/Security and Compliance.md

 - Added documentation for organization role management with Redis caching
 - Updated security measures section to include role-based access control with Redis caching
 - Added new class diagram for AuthorizationService and role management
+- Added new section on OTLP observability exporter with authentication support
+- Integrated KMS encryption configuration details into security measures
 - Maintained existing structure while incorporating new pseudonymization features

 ## Table of Contents